railwayapp/docs/src/docs/guides/services.md

 layout="responsive"
 width={708} height={245} quality={80} />

-You must link your Railway account to Github, to enable Railway to connect to your Github repositories.
-[You can configure the Railway App in Github by clicking this link.](https://github.com/apps/railway-app/installations/new)
+You must link your Railway account to Github, to enable Railway to connect to your Github repositories.  <a href="https://github.com/apps/railway-app/installations/new" target="_blank">You can configure the Railway App in Github by clicking this link.</a>

 ### Deploying from a Docker Image

 To deploy from a docker image, specify the path of the image when prompted in the creation flow.

-Railway can deploy images from [Docker Hub](https://hub.docker.com/) or [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry).
+Railway can deploy images from <a href="https://hub.docker.com/" target="_blank">Docker Hub</a> or <a href="https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry" target="_blank">GitHub Container Registry</a>.
 Example paths -

 Docker Hub:
 - `bitnami/redis`